Table of Contents

 * * * * *

-To minimize potential SEO risks of migrating a website to Magento 2, the client ordered an additional service – Mageworx Advanced SEO Configuration.
-Our SEO team configured the SEO Suite Ultimate extension and the set up the client’s Webmaster Tools account to preserve the current site SEO value.
+To minimize the potential SEO risks of migrating a website to Magento 2, the client ordered an additional service – Mageworx Advanced SEO Configuration.
+Our SEO team configured the SEO Suite Ultimate extension and set up the client’s Webmaster Tools account to preserve the current site’s SEO value.

 At a later stage of migration, we installed additional third-party extensions and fixed some other minor issues (e.g. issues with image display and product options).

 3. Migrating Store Theme

 The client decided to purchase a ready-to-use Magento 2 theme by Pronto.

 To let the client test the theme effects for a live store, we installed it on a dev site that was a plain Magento site with no data.

 While testing the theme, we spotted an issue with the price pop-up — for some reason, it was displayed incorrectly.
 The client contacted the theme developer and according to what they said the problem was triggered by the bug of the default Magento Luma theme.
 The theme developer provided a hot-fix custom solution for this issue.